CM-Well/CM-Well/docs/API.ReturnCodes.md

 204 | No more results
 404 | Infoton not found
-401 | Unauthorized user, or password does not match user name 422 | The sub-graph you requested to delete does not exist 503 | Server is busy
+401 | Unauthorized user, or password does not match user name 422 | The request has no effect on CM-Well data
+503 | Server is busy
 5xx | Access problem